Christianity in Georgia (country): Catholicism

 The Georgian Catholic Church (or Catholic Church in Georgia) has always, since the East-West Schism, been composed mainly of Latin Church Catholics.
 Since the 18th century, there has also been a significant number of Armenian Rite Catholics.
 Georgian Byzantine-Rite Catholics have always been few, and do not constitute an autonomous ("sui iuris") Church, since canon 27 of the Code of Canons of the Eastern Churches defines these Churches as under a hierarchy of their own and recognized as autonomous by the supreme authority of the Church.

 A small number, estimated at 500 worldwide, of Byzantine or "Greek" Rite Georgian Catholics do exist.
 However, "no organized Georgian Greek Catholic Church ever existed", though, outside of Georgia, "a small Georgian Byzantine Catholic parish has long existed in Istanbul.
-Currently it is without a priest.
 Twin male and female religious orders 'of the Immaculate Conception' were founded there in 1861, but have since died out."
 This was never established as a recognized particular Church of any level (exarchate, ordinariate etc.), within the communion of Catholic Churches, and accordingly has never appeared in the list of Eastern Catholic Churches published in the Annuario Pontificio.

+There are also adherents to the Armenian Catholic Church.